- Cabrini Green Legal Aid

 - Licensed to practice law in Illinois by date of employment.

 1 to 3 years of demonstrated practice experience, preferably in criminal law.

 - Strong organizational, communication, and leadership skills.

-- The ability to work collaboratively with and supervise other staff.
+- The ability to work collaboratively with staff, interns and volunteers.